 Observing networks will provide input and information on the observations.

-The Atlas of Community Based Monitoring (CBM Atlas) will be utilized and recognised in the inventory. such as, e.g., the Arctic Adaptation Exchange Portal can also be utilized
+The Atlas of Community Based Monitoring (CBM Atlas) will be utilized and recognised in the inventory.
+Other appropriate tools such as, e.g., the Arctic Adaptation Exchange Portal can also be utilized.

 The inventory will be compiled and maintained by the SAON Secretariat.